tttmmmyyyy/fixlang/Document.md

 ### `abort : Lazy a`

-Stops the execution of the program.
+Evaluating this value stops the execution of the program.

 ### `compose : (a -> b) -> (b -> c) -> a -> c`